albacoretuna/HTLJS/README.md

 # HTLJS
-A Compilation of Books and Links around "How To Learn JS"
+A compilation of ideas, tips, books, links for those who are struggling to learn JavaScript